femboyfin/dbdideas/survivor_perks.md

 - Now uses an Activate Ability prompt to get the Med-Kit from the chest, rather than being automatic
   - Provides more user choice on when you'd like to retrieve your Med-Kit.
 Prevents the awkward situation where you're trying to go for a hail mary play searching a chest for a key, only to be shot in the foot by your own perk.
 - Now grants the rummage option on chests to get the guaranteed Med-Kit on chests that have been opened
   - Allows you to get the original item from the chest and still receive your Med-Kit, meaning you can exchange the extra time of an added rummage action for the benefit of an extra random item.
-Somewhat increases chest build synergy as well.
+Somewhat increases chest loadout synergy as well.

 ## [Plot Twist](<https://deadbydaylight.wiki.gg/wiki/Plot_Twist>)